11 Days Historical Vacation in Egypt

 Join us in imagining that on your first day of seeing Egypt’s attractions, you will go to one of the Seven Wonders of the World.

 enthralling, isn’t it?
 Although there are many other pyramids in Giza, this one stands out for a variety of reasons, including its majestic size, its unusual manner of construction, and the fact that it is the most popular tourist attraction in Egypt.
-You will witness the actual history of Egypt speak to you there since it was erected by the great pharaoh Khufu, who attempted to finish the work that his father Sneferu had begun.
+Since it was built by the great pharaoh Khufu, who strove to complete the project that his father Sneferu had started, you might be able to see how Egypt’s genuine history speaks to you there.
 There is another astonishing site in Giza that astounds visitors in addition to the magnificent pyramids.

 The Stunning Sphinx of Giza

-The Great Sphinx is what it is known as, and it was constructed under the rule of Monarch Khafre.
+The Great Sphinx is the name of the structure, which was constructed under the rule of Monarch Khafre.
 King Khafre wanted to create a magnificent structure to defend the Giza pyramid complex, so he came up with the concept of giving the Sphinx the body of a lion and the characteristics of the king himself.

 The Valley Temple